 Summer Funding Resources for A Specific Employer

 The Blackstone Legal Fellowship is popular among Notre Dame law students ever year.
 It awards a $6300 stipend to prepare Christian law students for careers marked by integrity, excellence, and leadership.
-Recipients work at a variety of organizations including governmental entities, boutique law firms, NGOs and nonprofits, among others.
+Recipients work at a variety of organizations including governmental entities, boutique law firms, NGOs, and non-profits, among others.

 The Jack Carey Scholarship, Cook County Public Defenders Association awards $2500 stipends to 2Ls working for the Cook County Public Defender’s Office.

 The ABA Judicial Intern Opportunity Program awards $2000 stipends to first- or second-year minority and/or financially disadvantaged law students who want to work for a judge in one of the participating cities.
+The application deadline is January 11.

 The Emory Summer Child Advocacy Program provides $5000 stipends and supervised internships with hands-on learning opportunities in child advocacy organizations in Georgia.